This article is a part of the "Software Support" documentation.

 Note: At many computers the Classpath variable is not set at all.
 This will work like the period (current folder).

-Editing the Classpath variable in Windows Vista, 7 and 8
+Editing Classpath in Windows Vista, 7 and 8

 • Go to Control Panel